Knox-class frigate: Chi Yang class

 In the 1990s, the US agreed to transfer eight Knox-class frigates to the Republic of China Navy (ROCN).
 The ROCN, anticipating future difficulties in maintaining the steam plants on these ships, originally contemplated an ambitious plan to replace these plants with diesel engines.
 However, due to budget considerations and the acquisition of newer ships, this plan is now believed to have been shelved.
 These frigates were renamed the Chi Yang-class and assigned to the ROCN 168 Patrol Squadron.

 By 2005, the ROCN had removed several systems from the retired Gearing class upgraded World War II-vintage destroyers and transferred them to seven of the Chi Yang class.
-These systems include SM-1MR Standard missile in box launchers, H-930 modular combat system, DA-08 air/surface search radar, and STIR-180 lighting radar.
+These systems include SM-1MR Standard missile in box launchers, H-930 modular combat system, DA-08/2 air/surface search radar, and STIR-180 illuminating radar.
 Each Chi Yang-class frigate has 10 SM-1 missiles installed in two forward twin box launchers on top of the helicopter hangar, and two triple box launchers installed between the stack and the hangar, pointing to port and starboard.
 Chi Yang (FFG-932) did not receive the upgrade.

 The ASW capability of the Chi Yang class is provided by its SQS-26 bow-mounted sonar, SQS-35(v) VDS, SQR-18(v)1 passive TAS, MD500 ASW helicopter, Mk-16 8-cell Harpoon/RUR-5 ASROC box launcher, and four Mk46 324 mm torpedoes.
 While on ASW patrol, the frigate will carry two Harpoon SSMs and six ASROCs in its Mk-16 box launcher.

 There are some speculations that these ships will probably be upgraded with Hsiung Feng III missiles.

-Regarding to the outdated battle system onboard and the ageing ships, the class is expected to be replaced by the newly built Light Frigate.
+Regarding to the outdated battle system onboard and the aging ships, the class is expected to be replaced by the newly built Taiwanese Light Frigate.